OliveTreeBible/MXSymbolicate/README.md

 Binaries that I haven't found anywhere:
  - `GAXClient`

-The script finds a device folder there that matches the iOS version specified in the report, and then follows those rules to find symbol files for system frameworks it finds in call stack frames.
+The script walks through those folders and looks for symbol files for system frameworks using the above rules that match the UUID in the call stack frame.

 I imagine there are some frameworks that don't follow those rules, or situations in which those rules don't work - I'll figure that out if and when I run into them in a crash report.